piyush-98/piyush-98.github.io/_posts/2018-10-20-SKYHack-2018-Building-for-Disaster-Relief.md

 (well, the geocoding api can be a hit or a miss, so multiple tries with the same request might return different results)

+With this we had CSVs containing information of Relief Heplines in Chhattisgarh such as Hospitals, NGOs and Police Stations.
+This data was added to a SQL database with models defined in Django and served over the REST API.

+We built a database of around 450 Relief Helplines.